rocBLAS programming guide#

 Functions are provided to allocate temporary device memory.

-Opaque RAII objects are used to hold the temporary device memory, and allocated memory is returned to the handle automatically when it is no longer needed.
+Opaque RAII objects are used to hold the temporary device memory.
+Allocated memory is returned to the handle automatically when it is no longer needed.

 Answering device memory size queries in functions that need memory#